kelvgooding/kelvgooding/README.md

 ![giphy(2)](https://user-images.githubusercontent.com/82043281/172653372-f3cb768f-ea68-40c0-96ab-4ad743a903de.gif)

-Creating scripts, applications and projects for fun and personal/work use.
-In doing this, i am experienced in:
+Creating scripts, web applications, websites projects for personal/work use.
+In doing this, i am experienced in the below and more:

 - Desktop Apps (Tkinter)
 - Web Apps (Flask)